 Model Sexual Harassment Policy MCAD Policy 96-2 Adopted by the Commission on October 25,1996

 Please Note: Massachusetts employers are strongly encouraged to supplement their sexual harassment policies with equivalent broader harassment policies.
-These broader policies should specify that employees are protected from harassment on the basis of their race, color, religion, national origin, ancestry, sex, age, handicap (disability), participation in discrimination complaint-related activities, sexual orientation, genetics, or active military or veteran status.
+These broader policies should specify that employees are protected from harassment on the basis of their race, color, religion, national origin, ancestry, sex, gender identity, age, handicap (disability), participation in discrimination complaint-related activities, sexual orientation, genetics, or active military or veteran status.
 Like the sexual harassment policy, the general harassment policy should name a harassment officer (the same or a different person than the sexual harassment officer), and provide examples of prohibited verbal and nonverbal behavior.
 Prohibited behavior includes slurs or other derogatory comments, objects, pictures, cartoons, or demeaning gestures connected to one's membership in a protected group.
 The overall structure of the general harassment policy should parallel the structure of the sexual harassment policy (or can be combined as one policy).

 Under the provisions of CL. c.
 151B, SS2 and 3 the Commission is authorized to adopt policies and issue such rules necessary to effectuate the purposes of G.L. c.
 151B.
 It is the goal of the Commission that such policies and rules assist members of the public in understanding the role, function, and process of the MCAD.